cam-grant/healthpod-web/README.md

 * A Ruby on Rails (http://rubyonrails.org) web application
 * An Electron (http://electron.atom.io) desktop app

+The desktop app loads the rails app (http://localhost:3000) in a Chromium shell and enters full screen mode.

 The web app is installed to:
 ```
 /Users/healthpod/healthpod-web/
 ```

-And the desktop app to:
+The desktop app to:
 ```
 /Users/healthpod/Desktop/
 ```